madroxdupe42/peacefulscience.org/content/articles/ross-objection.md

 I expect objection to be raised in good faith.

-The exchange in *Sapientia* gave me the last word, but I still want to accurately represent the science, even if that means acknowleding where I made a mistake.
+The exchange in *Sapientia* gave me the last word, but I still want to accurately represent the science, even if that means acknowledging  where I made a mistake.
 So I invited Ross to publicly clarify his objections, expecting that he would concede the point or engage my rebuttal.
 Ross never took me up on this invitation.